devtyr/ideamark/README.md

     Description:  Nothing special       # META description
     Menus:        Bookmarks             # One of the menus in which it appears
     Tags:         Blog, Node.js         # Post tags
+    Status:       inprogress            # use inprogress or finished as a valid status for your documents

     Notice the 2 new lines.
 This is the beginning of the post.
 We ommit the title because it will be automatically added for us from the headers.